 Stier-Israel Funeral Home

-To send flowers to the family or plant a tree in memory of Elaine C. (Maronitis) Bacopoulos, please visit our floral store.
+To send flowers to Elaine's family, please visit our floral store.